 Everyone and their mom has heard of Glock.

-The newest Gen 4 Glock is out and has much better traction on the grip and also adjustable inserts.
+The newest Gen 5 Glock is out but you can still find lots of Gen 4 models that have much better traction on the grip and also adjustable grip inserts.
 Makes it much easier to make it fit your hand.

 If you don’t plan on concealed carrying…I would opt for the Glock 17 full-size.